SECURITY

 Curated instruction set.
 Citation enforcement.
 Knowledge gap handling.

 Never included.
-Blocked at retrieval layer before LLM call.
+Blocked at the retrieval layer before the LLM call.

 Other users' query history